-At the end of fiscal year 2019, after many years of cost containment, the District's finances continue to be stable.
-In order to ensure future fiscal stability, the district placed \$200,000 into a rainy day fund at the beginning fiscal year 2014 with the intent to place \$200,000 into this fund each year for a five year period.
-Currently, the fund has accumulated the planned \$1,000,000.
-It ended the year with an unencumbered/unreserved general fund balance of \$3,899,426.
+At the end of fiscal year 2021, after many years of cost containment, the District's finances continue to be stable.
+In order to ensure future fiscal stability, the district placed \$200,000 into a rainy day fund at the beginning fiscal year 2014 with the intent to place \$200,000 into this fund each year for a five-year period.
+In fiscal year 2020, the District set aside another \$625,000 in anticipation of economic downfalls with the COVID-19 pandemic and for potential repayment of public utility revenues should a reduction in Rover's valuation occur.
+The District ended the year with an unencumbered/unreserved general fund balance (inclusive of the "rainy day" fund) of \$7,271,830.
 The District will continue to keep a close eye on receipts versus disbursements in future years in order to stay fiscally sound.

 The District's greatest concern remains planning for the resources needed to address its aging facilities.
 To tackle this, the District began in fiscal year 2014 to allocate 20% of its income tax proceeds to a Permanent Improvement Fund.
 It is the current intent to keep this allocation at 20% for a total of five years and then to reduce this to 10% thereafter.
-Additionally, the District transferred \$250,000 to the Permanent Improvement fund at year end.
-Currently, the Permanent Improvement fund balance is \$1,089,347.
+Additionally, the District transferred \$650,000 to the Permanent Improvement fund at year end.
+Currently, the Permanent Improvement fund balance is \$2,074,906.
 These allocations will enable the district to plan for capital needs without jeopardizing the health and predictability of the general fund